-"Employers will ask you questions like what is your five year plan?
-You have to be able to hit those answers out of the ballpark so to speak," said Wright.
+"Employers will ask you questions like, 'What is your five-year plan'?
+You have to be able to hit those answers out of the ballpark, so to speak," Wright said.

-"After my interviews, I always tried to find a way to run across the employer again and offer my thanks," said Wright.
+"After my interviews, I always tried to find a way to run across the employer again and offer my thanks," Wright said.

 Incidental meetings aside, you can also do the following to ensure follow-through and closure: